The Saudi Gazette

 She rapidly took her transcript file to KAAU admissions office in Jeddah and was hit with an obstacle she had never thought about at the office of admission and registration.
 According to Fardous, the employee there smiled at her and said: You re not Saudi.
 Don t you know that non-Saudis are not accepted.
 Don t you know that?
 Fardous said

-At that time, Fardous recounts, I heard the sound of my dreams colliding with
+At that time, Fardous recounts, I heard the sound of my dreams colliding withI looked at the faces around me in a failed trial to find a confirmation that I was dreaming.

-the rock of reality
+the rock of reality.

 Because private universities here can cost upwards of SR40,000, and Fardous grew up in a 22-member, low-income family, there was no opportunity to continue her studies.